tfresource/tfresource-website/topics/About.md

 ### Project administration

 TRB is serving as the “secretariat” for the site.
 This means providing staffing, support to the curators and contributors, and contracting with the experts needed to develop the site.
-A TRB committee was also appointed to provide the technical expertise to develop the website - these are our [Volunteers](TF_Resource_Volunteers).
+A TRB committee was also appointed to provide the technical expertise to develop the website - these are our [volunteers](TF_Resource_Volunteers).

-In addition to the [Volunteers](TF_Resource_Volunteers), the [administrators](Administrators) are responsible for the general organization, functionality and operation of the site itself.
-If you have suggestions on how to improve the TFResource functionality, please let the [administrators](Administrators) know.
+In addition to the [volunteers](TF_Resource_Volunteers), the [administrators](Administration) are responsible for the general organization, functionality and operation of the site itself.
+If you have suggestions on how to improve the TFResource functionality, please let the [administrators](Administration) know.

 ### Wikipedia vs. TFResource - the similarities and the differences